sajjadkalantari/c3-examples/007-text-to-image-script/README.md

    - Try different dimensions depending on your needs (portrait vs. landscape)
    - Use a specific seed if you find a good result and want to make minor variations

+4. **Enable Caching**: Using the `--cache` option is recommended for reliability:
+   - Allows recovery of images even if network issues occur
+   - Makes subsequent generations more robust
+   - Provides a fallback if the Comput3 instance becomes unavailable

 ## ❓ Troubleshooting

 If you encounter issues: